Limelight Health and Well-being Hub

 Limelight is a community health centre in Old Trafford run by Trafford Housing Trust designed to improve the health outcomes of local people.
-It contains 81 extra care apartments two GP surgeries, a public library, a community café, an optician, a pharmacy, a hair and beauty salon, and a 40-place children's nursery.
+It contains 81 extra care apartments, two GP surgeries, a public library, a community café, an optician, a pharmacy, a hair and beauty salon, and a 40-place children's nursery.
 There are event spaces that can be hired for weddings or business meetings.
-St Brides Church and rectory has also relocated to the site.
+St Bride's Church and rectory has also relocated to the site.

 Construction

 It was built by Willmott Dixon and opened in 2017 by Lemn Sissay and Diane Modahl.

 Features and residents

 The apartments are restricted to people aged 55 and over who need care and support.
 Some are rented and some are leased.
 There are support staff on the premises at all times.

 A resident-led management committee was established before the building was opened.
 It is the District Nursing base for North Trafford.
 The area has a substantial African Caribbean population and efforts have been made to involve them in the design and running of the centre.
 It is intended to be an intergenerational space with activities for young families, teenagers and older people.